 When is a minimally invasive degenerative disc disease procedure viable?

-Most patients find that they are able to manage the back pain, neck pain, and other symptoms associated with DDD through a regimen of conservative treatment methods.
-These methods often include non-steroidal, anti-inflammatory drugs (NSAIDs), stretching, exercise, posture training, and more.
-However, if symptoms remain debilitating after several weeks or months of conservative treatment, surgery may be indicated.
-Before consenting to open neck or back surgery, contact Laser Spine Institute to learn more about the benefits of a minimally invasive, outpatient procedure performed using advanced, endoscopic techniques.
+Most patients find that they are able to manage the neck pain, back pain and other symptoms associated with DDD through a regimen of conservative treatment methods.
+These methods often include non-steroidal, anti-inflammatory drugs (NSAIDs), stretching, exercise, posture training and more.
+However, if symptoms remain debilitating after several weeks or months of conservative treatment, surgery may be suggested.
+Before consenting to open neck or back surgery, contact Laser Spine Institute to learn more about the benefits of a minimally invasive, outpatient procedure performed using advanced techniques.
 We will provide a complimentary review of your MRI or CT scan to determine your viability for candidacy.